quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 of these versions that it (1) supports and (2) knows the client's Chosen Version is compatible with.
 This selected version is now the Negotiated Version.
-After selecting it, the server attempts to convert the client's first flight into that version, and replies to the client as if it had received the converted first flight.
+After selecting it, the server attempts to convert the client's first flight into that version and replies to the client as if it had received the converted first flight.

 If those formats are identical, as in cases where the Negotiated Version is the